-If your New Year's resolution is to hit the green more, investing in a pair of the best golf shoes is a good place to start.
+Who doesn't want to look stylish when strolling across the fairway?
+That said, when it comes to finding the best golf shoes for your feet, looks aren't the most important factor.
 Most golfers care about a few critical things when shopping for shoes: comfort, fit, and swing stability are often the three most important considerations.
-Then there are looks, of course, along with traction, breathability, weight, how they perform on hillsides and in wet conditions, and if they keep your feet dry.
+Then there's also traction, breathability, weight, how they perform on hillsides and in wet conditions, and if they keep your feet dry.

 Whichever factors you think are key, do yourself a favor: when you first try on a pair, be certain it’s comfortable from the get-go.
 With golf shoes, there should be no break-in period at all.
 Walk around in them on the carpet, (so you don’t get them dirty), and make sure your feet aren't slipping or chaffing inside.
 You’ll spend more time in golf shoes than in any other sports shoes, thus they should be lightweight, well-cushioned, and fit you perfectly.
 No, your running shoes won't do on the green — here's how golf shoes make a difference to your game.

 To help you find the right golf shoes for you, we've tested some of the most popular picks on the market on a number of different greens, in different weather conditions, to find out which is best.
 Below, we've rounded up the best golf shoes that came out tops in our test, so you can put your best foot forward onto the green.

 The best golf shoes to buy right now

 Why you can trust Tom's Guide?
 Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.